Credit: Flavourcel, I Spy a City, 2021. Photo by Brian Giebelhaus.

 Spinning SkyTrains soar over dancing streetlights, smashed skateboards, and swimming salmon, while pagodas, volleyball nets, and satellite dishes shiver and spin.
 The coldness of concrete and metal contrasts with the warmth of parks, food, and nature.
 Working with rotating and looping animations, Flavourcel seeks to create pockets of life and connection within the social context of Surrey.

 Over the course of the exhibition, different members of the collective will re-mix I Spy a City, adding new animations while reconfiguring others, ensuring that there will be plenty of surprises in store for repeat visitors to UrbanScreen.
 The selected animations cover a range of style and content, all connected in their charming, surreal, or cerebral imagining of micro narratives, fantastic characters, and surprising re-configurations of ordinary materials and processes.

-In conjunction with the exhibit, the Gallery will release a series of free instructional videos as part of its Art Together series of art programming.
-Members of Flavourcel will show viewers how to make their own animations at home, including one-frame loops, basic digital animations, and traditional pencil and paper animation.
-These videos will be shared on our social media channels throughout the coming months.
+In conjunction with the exhibit, the Gallery has released a series of free instructional videos as part of its Art Together series of art programming.
+Members of Flavourcel show viewers how to make their own animations at home.

 About the Artists